 Plays and Musicals are educational in nature.
 They are not about the final product or performance, but about the process to create.
 Therefore, the educational aspects will be paramount.
-Rehearsals will begin with smaller casts and will follow social distancing guidelines.
-Performance dates will be reevaluated as the district moves into later phases of reopening.
-Performances may be moved to May or June.
+Rehearsals, if possible, will begin with smaller casts and will follow social distancing guidelines.
+Performance dates may be reevaluated as the district moves into later phases of reopening.
+Performance dates may be moved.

 The Rutherford Public Schools will limit the hours that each school building can be used once the school day has been concluded.
 This will allow ample time to clean and disinfect the schools.
-The hours will be determined by the building principal in conjunction with the Maintenance Department.
+The hours will be determined by the building administrator in conjunction with the Maintenance Department.